Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Cold fermentation (or cold retard) is the process of refrigerating the dough for an extended period, usually overnight or longer, during the final proof.

-The cold temperature slows down yeast activity but does not halt lactic acid production, allowing for more complex flavors to develop as the dough ferments.
+The cold temperature slows down yeast activity but does not halt lactic acid or acetic acid production, allowing for more complex flavors to develop as the dough ferments.
 Cold fermentation also enhances the dough’s structure making it easier to score and transfer to the oven, and often enhances blistering in the crust.

 I absolutely LOVE to cold retard my dough and the step is added to more of my recipes than not.